fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ INVERT positions on screen i.e. switch side of screen
 	+ LOCK positions for custom reset positions
 + Burst After X Hits
-	+ Experimental
-	+ Requires MANUAL status and UNLIMITED meter, but it sets them for you at least
-	+ Does not work against Half Moons
 + Character Specific Resources
 	+ Roa visible and hidden charges
 	+ Sion bullets